mrrmrn/Stochastic_PredNet/README.md

 Stochastic_PredNet.ipynb

-which implements the nowvast methodology described in the paper can be run.
+which implements the nowcast methodology described in the paper can be run.
 An example of the input and output files obained wiuth the notebook is shown below.